Towards Observability for Production Machine Learning Pipelines: Introduction

 \topic{Querying} To debug systems from a holistic, end-to-end perspective, users need to be able to query the logs and metrics produced by an observability tool.
 To debug traditional software applications, engineers typically first inspect a trace, or the end-to-end journey of a data point, to understand the lineage of that request and determine where the bug may lie.
 This lineage may be straightforward to track when transformations are done in a single framework (e.g., REST), but ML applications are built using heterogeneous stacks of many tools.
 Having a complicated technical stack fragments access to information about data flow and provenance.
 Our approach must therefore integrate with a heterogeneous set of tools and still support lineage tracking.
 Second, ML bugs are rarely constrained to a single output, as ML pipelines will not have 100\% accuracy.
 Practitioners typically investigate errors belonging to a group of outputs, or a \emph{slice}.
-Our approach must support slice-based lineage querying where slices could be any subgroup defined on-demand, efficiently.
-Third, in many regulated industries such as finance or law, users may need to query over previous months or even years, requiring data to be retained over unusually long periods of time.
-This differs from traditional software applications, which commonly retain metadata on the order of days or weeks.

-\begin{full} \topic{Logs} Although code may not change, data is constantly changing, requiring information such as inputs and outputs to be logged any time any stage of a pipeline is run.
-Thousands of outputs could be generated daily even in small organizations, and if users want to query across months of runs, it could be challenging to return results quickly, let alone store all of these logs.

-\topic{Metrics} While logs are artifacts, metrics are aggregations of artifacts over arbitrary, user-defined periods of time.
-These aggregations, such as KL divergence, could be costly to compute at scale across high-dimensional data.
-Additionally, users may not know what metrics are most relevant to their pipeline health, as different prediction tasks follow different data distributions and thus require different metrics.
-Our tool would need to suggest metrics for users to measure.

-\topic{Traces} The end-to-end journey of a data point may be straightforward to track when transformations are done in a single framework, but ML applications are built using heterogeneous stacks of many tools.
-Having a complicated technical stack fragments access to information about data flow and provenance.
-Additionally, traces, or post-hoc queries on computation graphs, need to be computed quickly for a good user experience. \end{full}